 The Lee Chapel Multi Academy Trust is the statutory body for all the schools in the Multi-Academy Trust.
 The Secretary of State for Education has entered into an agreement with the Lee Chapel Multi Academy Trust to run the schools in the Trust and therefore the Multi-Academy Trust Board is responsible for the standards and operation of all schools in the Trust.

 The identified strengths across the locality schools have been matched with areas for development.
-Identified CPD will be shared across schools.
-As a result we would then be in the position to build a portfolio of expertise and CPD and co-ordinate the capacity to allow for delivery of it from any school to another.
-An open forum, where schools could present innovative ideas or developments to others, would create opportunities to share and develop best practice and school improvement.
+Identified CPD is shared collaboratively across schools.
+As a result, we are in the position to build a portfolio of expertise and CPD and co-ordinate the capacity to allow for delivery of it from any school to another.
+An open forum, where schools present innovative ideas or developments to others, creates opportunities to share and develop best practice and school improvement in our Trust.

-Each of the Academies within the Multi-Academy Trust will continue to have a Local Governing Body (which is a mix of parents, staff and co-opted governors) who are responsible for implementing the policies laid down by the Trustees and reporting back to them.
-The Local Governing Bodies in each of the six schools are passionate about their respective roles and about the aspirational vision for their pupils and those across all five MAT schools.
+Each of the Academies within the Multi-Academy Trust continue to have a Local Governing Body (which is a mix of parents, staff and co-opted governors) who are responsible for implementing the policies laid down by the Trustees and report back to them.
+The Local Governing Bodies in each of the six schools are passionate about their respective roles and about the aspirational vision for their pupils and those across all six MAT schools.